 The BCNPHA Awards Committee will review the nominees on a rolling basis throughout the nomination period and will contact the nominator for more information if the nominee meets the eligibility and criteria for the Denise LeBlond Lifetime Achievement Award.

-If you require assistance completing the online nominations form, please contact firstname.lastname@example.org.
+Deadline for nominations has yet to be decided.
+If you require assistance completing the online nominations form below, or have any questions, please contact firstname.lastname@example.org.

 Denise LeBlond devoted her career and personal time to help make a difference in her community, across BC and nationally.
 She worked tirelessly to advocate for affordable housing on a community level, to develop new provincial housing programs, and to keep non-profit housing on the national agenda.